Karina Lickorish Quinn

 'The Walls of Gringo Buckman' in Un Nuevo Sol (Flipped Eye Publishing, December 2019)

 'Autoptes or An Eye Witness' in Roehampton Roundtable (November 2019)

 'The Grief of Lupita Ramírez Ospina' in Journal of Latina Critical Feminism (March 2019)

 'Oögenesis' short-listed for The White Review short story prize 2016.

 I am represented by Seren Adams at United Agents.

 In a previous life, Karina was a family law barrister and a secondary school English teacher.
-She has a PhD in Creative Writing from Queen Mary University of London, where she also teaches.
-She is also the Teaching Fellow in Creative Writing at the University of Leeds and teaches on the online MA in Creative Writing at the University of Hull.
+She has a PhD in Creative Writing from Queen Mary University of London.
+Karina is now a lecturer in Creative Writing at the University of Leeds.